-Calculating the vector magnitude in a Euclidean space (the geometric space) is done through the use of trigonometry.
+Calculating the vector magnitude in Euclidean space (the geometric space) is done through the use of trigonometry.
 You might be thinking to yourself, what does a triangle have to do with vectors?
 Well, a vector is actually a hypotenuse of a triangle with a base of x and a height of Y. Therefore, the magnitude of the vector can then be calculated just like the hypotenuse of a triangle.

 Vector Magnitudes in 3-Dimensional Space

-Luckily, because of the fundamentals of geometry, adding in a third dimension does not overly complicate the formula for calculate a magnitude.
+Luckily, because of the fundamentals of geometry, adding in a third dimension does not overly complicate the formula for calculating a magnitude.
 Since the formula for the magnitude of a 2-D vector is equal to the square root of the sum of the squares of the x and y coordinates, the formula for a 3-D vector is almost the same.
 It’s the square root of the sum of the squares of the x, y, and z coordinate.

 How to calculate vector magnitude

 Now that we understand the formulas for calculating the vector magnitude, we can go over some examples of how to use them.
-First, let’s look at a 2 dimensional vector.
+First, let’s look at a 2-dimensional vector.

 - Now plug them into the formula as follows |u| = √(45² + 27²)